 - Genre: Crime, Action, Drama

 - UK Rating 18

 - Released By Twentieth Century Fox

-- Starring Sean Connery, Wesley Snipes, Harvey Keitel, Cary-Hiroyuki Tagawa, Kevin Anderson, Mako, Tia Carrere, Ray Wise, Stan Shaw
+- Stars: Sean Connery, Wesley Snipes, Harvey Keitel, Cary-Hiroyuki Tagawa, Kevin Anderson, Mako, Tia Carrere, Ray Wise, Stan Shaw

 Wesley Snipes plays cop Web Smith who is called in when a woman is found dead at a Japanese corporate office during a big party event for a proposed business deal.
 He is told to pick up John Connor (Sean Connery) who will assist him.
 They proceed to the scene of the crime finding the Japanese businessmen less than helpful.

 What at first glance looks like a straightforward murder soon takes on a far more complex and sinister reality.